Sakura Matou: Reception

 Sakura was well received by fans of the series.
 In the Type Moon 10th anniversary poll, Sakura was voted as the eighth-best character.
 In a Newtype poll, Sakura was voted the 19th-most-popular female anime character from the 2010s.
 In the 2017 Newtype anime award for best female character, Sakura took fifth place for her role in Presage Flower.
 She was also voted the second best female character of Newtype 2019 for her role in Lost Butterfly.
 Writer Gen Urobuchi praised Sakura's role in Heaven's Feel because the character represents a darker side of women but Shirou still accepts her.

 Scenes from the original visual novel that show Shirou having sexual intercourse with the heroines are commonly censored.
 According to the website Kotaku, Shirou's intercourse with Sakura has become an Internet meme that replaced Sakura's nudity with multiple images.
-In promoting the Heaven's Feel movie, a collaboration cafe titled "Fate/stay night Heaven’s Feel Sakura Cafe", where recording of Sakura's voice could be heard, opened in 2017 in Osaka and Tokyo.
+In promoting the Heaven's Feel film trilogy, a collaboration cafe titled "Fate/stay night Heaven’s Feel Sakura Cafe", where recording of Sakura's voice could be heard, was opened in 2017 in Osaka and Tokyo.
 Rice Digital claimed the sexual scenes were given a deep theme, most notably in Heaven's Feel when the heroine, Sakura, is treated differently due to her backstory, which makes her unease.

 Voice actor Bryce Papenbrook who voices Shirou in English, told Crunchyroll he looked forward to Shirou's role in the Heaven's Feel movie because of Shirou's and Sakura's relationship.
-The Artifice enjoyed Sakura's character and backstory.
+Swedish visual arts magazine The Artifice had enjoyed Sakura's character and backstory.

 Critics have commented on Sakura's role in the Heaven's Feel movies.
 Kim Morrissy of Anime News Network enjoyed the interactions between Sakura and Shirou in the first Heaven's Feel movie.
 Rebecca Silverman from the same website praised "Sakura's slow growth into someone who can express her feelings" due to Shirou's help and also enjoyed their relationship, stating that both "Sakura and Shirou's growth feels more subtle than previous Fate entries".
 IGN noted that Sakura's story with Shirou was different from other adaptations of the visual novel.
 Chris Beveridge from the Fandom Post enjoyed multiple interactions between Sakura and Shirou and at the same time with Saber.
 Atomix noted that multiple fans wondered whether or not the sexual content from the visual novel involving Sakura would be adapted but the reviewer noted Ufotable did not show any fanservice.
 Atomix criticized how Sakura lacked importance in the first Heaven's Feel movie despite being its heroine.
 UK Anime Network questioned the connection between Sakura and Rin, and criticized that this remains as a mystery in the first film.
 Anime News Network noted that Sakura has one of the harshest family origins in anime because she was given up by the Tohsaka family and subsequently tortured by her adopted grandfather Zouken Matou in order to get the power to participate in the Holy Grail War.